The Pan-STARRS1 Database and Data Products

-For 3$\pi$, the tessellation for the majority of the skycells is \texttt{Rings.V3}, based on a Budavari-Magnier Rings tessellation \citep{Magnier2017a}.
-This tessellation subdivides the sky into projections cell rings, each projection cell is 4.0 x 4.0 degrees, subdivided into 10 x 10 skycells, each with 30 arcseconds or 120 pixels of overlap on a side.
-The pole region of 3$\pi$ uses the tessellation \texttt{CNP.POLE}, defined as a projection cell of 4.4 x 4.4 degrees, subdivided into 11x11 skycells, centered around RA = 0.0 and Dec = 90.0, same 120 pixels of overlap on each side.
+The next steps is the {\em warp} stage, represented as ``camera" $\rightarrow$ ``stacks" in Figure~\ref{fig:revisedipptopsps}.
+The {\em warp} stage geometrically transforms and bins the {\em chip} outputs to be on a tangential RA/Dec plane, with 0.25\arcsec\ pixels, with the images chopped into $6242 \times 6254$ pixel ``skycells.''
+The skycells themselves are tessellated across the sky, and thus any image can be split and projected onto a common layout on the sky.
+For 3$\pi$, the skycell tessellation is \texttt{Rings.V3}, based on a Budavari-Magnier Rings tessellation \citep{Magnier2017a}.
+This tessellation subdivides the sky into projections cell rings, each projection cell is $4.0 \times 4.0$ degrees, subdivided into $10 \times 10$ skycells, each with 60\arcsec\ of overlap on a side.
 All image data products beyond {\em warp} ({\em stacks}/{\em forced warps}/{\em diffs}/ etc.) are laid out in skycells as well.

-The warp image products will be available to users via MAST for DR2.
+The warp image products are available to users via MAST for DR2.